Repulsive fermions and shell effects on the surface of a sphere: Stoner instability on the surface of a sphere

 where

 To study the stability of the equilibrium solution, we have to calculate the Jacobian of $\vec{F}(\vec{n})$.
 Given the definition of $\vec{F}$, note that this is actually the Hessian of the grand canonical potential $\Omega_{HF}$ with respect to the average number densities $n_\sigma$.
-The finite temperature Stoner instability criterion is given, according to \cite{Stonerth1, SalasnichStoner}, by the following condition
+It is important to stress that while the system is described within the grand canonical ensemble, $\Omega_{HF}$ explicitly depends on the densities $n_\uparrow$ and $n_\downarrow$, which act as variational order parameters introduced by the mean-field decoupling and not, strictly speaking, as conjugate thermodynamic variables to the chemical potential.
+The stability against infinitesimal uniform spin fluctuations requires this effective potential to be minimized with respect to these variational parameters, and the value for which this condition is met corresponds to the equilibrium homogeneous densities on the sphere.
+Consequently, the stability condition is dictated by the requirement that the Hessian matrix of $\Omega_{HF}$ with respect to the densities $n_\sigma$ remain positive definite \cite{Stonerth1, SalasnichStoner}.
+Thus, the finite temperature Stoner instability criterion is given by the following condition